galaxyxone/openlinks/README.md

 ## [openlinks.io](https://openlinks.io)

-### Using Web3.Storage and IPFS, easily create personalized web-pages with user defined hyperlinks(photos, article, recipe, social post).
+### Using Web3.Storage and IPFS, easily create personalized web-pages with user defined hyperlinks (photos, articles, social posts, and more!).

-- Login to the app, add your links and create your own website link using IPFS.
-User is returned a CID and link.
+- Login to the app, add your links, and create your own website link using IPFS.
+User is returned a CID and a link.
-- To change the website, login to openlinks.io again anytime(users website link is updated with a new one).
+- To change the website, login to openlinks.io anytime and redo the webpage (user's website link is updated with a new one).

 ## User Flow

 - User uses UI to create a personalized web-page
-- web-page page is exported to IPFS(web3.storage)
+- Web-page page is exported to IPFS (web3.storage)
 - User is returned IPFS "Webpage" address
 - Using various IPFS Gateways, users can access webpages from anywhere